liro-ze/ywviewer/README.md

 ```

 # Special Thanks
-Thanks to the many contribators for their past works on Level-5 games to make this software possible:
+Thanks to the many contributors for their past works on Level-5 games to make this software possible:
 - https://github.com/FanTranslatorsInternational/Kuriimu2
 - https://github.com/Ploaj/Metanoia
 - https://github.com/onepiecefreak3/CfgBinEditor